shacon/product_dashboard/README.md

 ### Backend (Django)

+Django project with `product_backend/` for configuration and `dashboard/` app for the products API.

 One model - Product

 One endpoint with different options that will filter based on rating or reviews: